Mudpuppy

 Adult Characteristics:

-Large aquatic salamander with reddish gills behind its head that may resemble dog ears.
-Gills may be larger in warm, oxygen depleted water and smaller in cooler, oxygen-rich waters.
+Large aquatic salamander with reddish gills behind its head.
+Gills may be larger in warmer, oxygen depleted water and smaller in cooler, oxygen-rich waters.
 Broad, flat head with small eyes.
-Tail vertically compressed (flattened) and four toes on each foot.
-Skin very slimy.
+The tail is vertically compressed (flattened) and has four toes on each foot.

 Larvae Characteristics:

-Yellow or cream stripe down each side from nose to tail.
+Generally black with a yellow or cream stripe down each side from the nose to the tail.

 Species Confused With:

-Mole salamander larvae may be mistaken for small mudpuppies, but these have five toes on the hindfeet while Mudpuppies have four.
-Western Lesser Sirens have external gills but lack hind legs and are more eel-like.
+Mole salamander larvae can be mistaken for small mudpuppies, but these have five toes on each foot.
+The Western Lesser Siren have external gills but are more eel-like and lack hind legs.

 References: